-If you use a laptop or desktop that is not as effective as it used to be, we will explore some of the basic reasons that may be the cause of the problem and how to fix them.
-If you have a slow desktop or slow computer but you are not certain why, we advise consulting a reputable IT expert who can fix the issue properly.
+So you have a computer running slow and likely you have a Windows laptop or desktop computer that is not as effective as it used to be.
+We will explore some of the basic reasons that may be the cause of the problem and how to fix them.
+If you have a slow desktop or slow computer, but you are not certain why, we advise consulting a reputable IT expert who can fix the issue properly.
 Pssst…contact us if you need help.

 This list is in no particular order.

 Your PC may be “stuck” trying to do an important Windows update.

 A sign of this problem is when you start up or shut down your PC and you constantly see message like one of the following: